Fiech/surf3tikz/README.md

 ### 3D Line plots

-Additionally to converting the surface plot into an image, the function will export points of 3D line plots into CSV files and add them in the TikZ file.
+Additionally to converting the surface plot into an image, the function will write points of 3D line plots into the TikZ file directly or export them to separete CSV files.
 For 2D viewing angles, a corresponding 2D plot is added instead.
 The conversion into CSV files can be suppressed and instead a picture of all the plots in the figure is made.
 Line styles are **NOT** converted into TikZ.
 A sensible cycle list is assumed instead.

 ## Background Information